 1. Purpose of policy

-This policy provides a framework and clear principles for the delegation of authority within the University of the Sunshine Coast (USC) and should be read in conjunction with the associated Delegations Schedule and Preamble.
+This policy provides a framework and clear principles for the delegation of authority within the University of the Sunshine Coast (USC) and should be read in conjunction with the associated Delegations Schedule and Preamble (staff access only).

 2. Policy scope and application

 2.1 This policy applies to all University staff and members of the University decision-making or advisory bodies.

 2.2 Delegations outlined in this policy and the supporting Delegations Schedule and Preamble apply to all University activities across all campuses and locations.

 2.3 This policy does not apply to the controlled entities of the University.
 Boards of these entities must ensure the development and approval of delegations of authority that are consistent with their constitution.